 Shitō-Ryū KataBassai-Dai (抜砦大)

 Bassai-Dai (抜砦大) is an Itosu-kei kata, meaning that it was either created or primarily passed down by Itosu Ankō.
 It is generally believed to be among the oldest traditional kata, originating either with Matsumura Sōkon or Sakugawa Kanga.
 Over the years there have been numerous suggestions for the correct kanji and meaning of the name, "Bassai."
 The most widely accepted is 抜砦, which means "Capture [a] Fortress."
-There are more variations of Bassai than any other kata—at least twenty—with Bassai-Dai being the most common and therefore the standard or basic version.
+There are more variations of Bassai than any other kata—at least twenty—with Bassai-Dai ("Greater Bassai") being the most common and therefore the standard or basic version.
 The video presented below was filmed at the Jikishin-Kai hombu dōjō in San Diego, with tournament champion David Bertrand performing the kata.

 Bassai-Dai Description